July 19, 2015 | #811 |

 Quote:

-I have a couple of Early Wonder plants that still look pretty good.
-They have a couple of tomatoes on them and a few blossoms.
-Squirrels seem to like them.
-Also, have 3 Clear Pink Early plants left that appeared to die but sent out new stems near the bottom of the main stem.
-They have a few blossoms.
 But the champ of season and still reigning are 4 Bush Early Girl plants.
 All of these toms are in 10 gallon grow bags.
 The BEGs look good and have lots of blossoms.
 Maybe I will do the toothbrush thing on 1 plant to see if I can get it to set toms.
 Must be heterosis because these little guys just don't want to give up.
 However, I admit not the best tasting tomato ever.
-Last edited by Zone9b; July 21, 2015 at 04:07 PM. |

-July 20, 2015 | #820 | |
+Old July 20, 2015 #820

 Tomatovillian™